Skrublaub/useless-torrenter/readme.md

 ## Selenium Info

-A geckodriver is installed based on the system detected. geckodriver.exe for windows and geckodriver for MacOS and Linux.
+Geckodriver is installed based on the system detected. geckodriver.exe for windows and just geckodriver for MacOS and Linux.

 You must have firefox installed to use selenium.
+I tried this with librewolf by pointing towards the executable, and it didn't work :/

 ## Other info